AI-estimated baseline profile. Be the first to log a session!

 Where does 2001 Big Red Mark Jia Ji come from?

-This dark is grown in Yunnan, China.
-This particular batch comes from the 2001 harvest.
+Grown in Yunnan, China.
+This batch is from the 2001 harvest.

 How much does 2001 Big Red Mark Jia Ji cost?